 Machine learning (ML) is a subfield of artificial intelligence (AI) and computer science that focuses on imitating how humans learn by leveraging data and algorithms.
+You can explore AI vs ML in more detail in a separate article.
 The main objective of machine learning is to identify patterns in data.
 In supervised learning, algorithms are implemented on input data to learn a function and to map inputs to outputs based on example input-output pairs.
 With the learned function, we can pass unseen observations to a model for it to make predictions of the outcome.
 Unsupervised learning, on the other hand, learns patterns from untagged data.

 It's highly believed AI will transform business as we know it, and the revolution has already begun in several industries.
 Consequently, several companies are investing billions into the field: As of September 2019, $37 Billion in cumulative funding had been raised for machine learning application companies in the US, and with the rise in demand for ML applications comes the need for talent to build the products.
 One such role that is necessary for this push is that of the machine learning engineer.
 There are several compelling reasons to want to become a machine learning engineer: